The Quality and Safety Regulations

 - when the third party agreement meets the standards set out in the Guide to Quality and Safety Assurance of Human Tissues and Cells for Patient Treatment as implemented by HTA's Directions 002/2018.

 NB: Anyone carrying out the above activities and storing materials for more than 48 hours must be in possession of an HTA licence.

 Third party agreements

 The Q&S Regulations allow for certain activities to be undertaken without a licence as long as the establishment has a third party agreement in place with an establishment licensed to carry out activity/ies relating to human application.

 A third party agreement is an agreement in writing between a Licence Holder and another person which is made in accordance with the Guide to Quality and Safety Assurance of Human Tissues and Cells for Patient Treatment as implemented by Directions 002/2018.
 The Guide also sets out in detail the standards that must be met for third party agreements.

 A licensed establishment will need to have third party agreements with anyone who carries on a licensed activity (other than import or storage), on behalf of the licensed establishment or supplies to the licensed establishment any goods or services which may affect the quality or safety of tissues and / or cells.

 Satellite establishments are small premises that are under the same governance processes as a larger establishment (the hub) and are supervised by the same Designated Individual (DI) as the hub.
 The DI at the hub must have systems in place to ensure that the governance framework is properly implemented and maintained.
 You can find out more about satellite sites at the satellite information page.

 Revoking a licence under the Q&S Regulations

-If you, or a third party, are no longer conducting the activities for which you are licensed, and wish to revoke your licence, please complete the HA Revocation form and submit to firstname.lastname@example.org for assessment.
+If you, or a third party, are no longer conducting the activities for which you are licensed, and wish to revoke your licence, please complete an HA Revocation form and submit to firstname.lastname@example.org for assessment.
 Please select the correct revocation form from the options below: